In this article I want to explain what the difference is between British Airways Executive Club and Iberia Plus.

 Like British Airways, Iberia Plus uses Avios as its reward currency.
 However, Iberia Plus and British Airways Executive Club are functionally and operationally different, with different elite status tiers, benefits and thresholds.

-If you are familiar with British Airways Executive Club, you will know that it has three levels of elite status, each of which can be achieved when crossing the threshold of tier points required.
+If you are familiar with British Airways Executive Club, you will know that it has three levels of elite status, each of which can be achieved by earning the threshold of tier points required.
 Iberia Plus operates along the same lines, although it calls its tier points ‘elite points’ and operates a slightly different valuation scheme.

 When it comes to Avios redemptions, Iberia and British Airways also operate different pricing schemes, peak timetables and taxes and fees.